 Tips and Information: Traveling to the U.S.

-Below are some travel tips and iformation that you may find useful.
+Below are a few travel tips and information that you may find useful.

 For security reasons, the airlines are asking people to arrive earlier than before; some security lines are moving quickly and some will move slowly, so if you miss a flight for some reason, don't panic.
 DO CALL the school and your pickup contact (if you have one) to let them know of the change of plan.
 The airlines will probably be able to put you on a later flight that same day.

 If you have traveled at all in the past few years, you've probably already stood in security lines while your bags were x-rayed and you and your fellow passengers produced your identification papers numerous times, took cell phones and laptops out of their cases, emptied pockets of coins and keys, stripped off your shoes, belts and jewelry.
 And for some, the need to stand, arms and legs outstretched, while an electronic wand was waved around their body, possibly to determine what caused all that beeping when they stepped through the metal detector.
 Or everyone going through a Bio-scanning machine.
 Remember: This is a good time to keep your sense of humor, but it is not a good time to make jokes.
 Comments about guns, bombs, box cutters, hijackings and anything else related to terrorist activities that have caused the deaths of thousands of innocent travelers will be taken seriously.
 At the very least, you will be detained not a good way to start your journey.

 It is important to arrive early at your departure site 90 minutes to two hours is the general rule.
 Sometimes, longer for an international flight.
 International travelers usually go through three lines once at check-in, once for the examination of checked luggage, and once at the personal security check-through.
 Being late for your flight will not get you moved to the front of these security lines.

 To make things move faster for yourself and for those waiting in line behind you, make use of the following tips: